 STREAM_CLASSis not specified in the configuration file.

-MUSKINGUM_CUNGEin order to rely on the Muskingum-Cunge algorithm.
+LUMPED_MUSKINGUM_CUNGEin order to rely on the Muskingum-Cunge algorithm, based on a lumped discretization of the stream reaches.
 This option requires the specification of key

 MANNING_COEFFin the configuration file.